• Skip to primary navigation

 It has a much lower melting point - around 88 degrees Fahrenheit, which means you need to work very quickly when using it.

-However, baking chocolate tends to be cheaper than almond bark, and many people prefer the bitter taste.
+However, baking chocolate is usually cheaper than almond bark, and many people prefer the bitter taste.

 Baking chocolate only comes in dark chocolate, so it's not the best choice if you want a sweeter substitute.